medik8s/node-healthcheck-operator/docs/installation.md

 ### On OKD and OpenShift

-Please visit the built-in Operatorhub in the UI, search for "Node Health Check", and follow the instructions.
+Please visit the built-in OperatorHub in the UI, search for "Node Health Check", and follow the instructions.

 > **Note**